armory/docs/content/en/docs/installation/armory-operator/op-manage-operator.md

 kubectl delete -f deploy/crds/
 ```

-### Remove Operator ownership of Spinnaker resources
+### Remove Operator ownership of Armory Enterpriseresources

-Run the following script to remove ownership of Armory resources, where `NAMESPACE` is the namespace where Spinnaker is installed:
+Run the following script to remove ownership of Armory resources, where `NAMESPACE` is the namespace where Armory Enterpriseis installed:

 ```bash
 #! /usr/bin/env bash